In Depth: A/B Model Performance Testing

 Predictive Routing will work if you are targeting all agents in your contact center, agent groups, or personalized direct-to-agent targeting.

 Each predictor can be built to operate on only one metric, such as first contact resolution, NPS, handle time, revenue, and so on.
-You might want to test predictors against each other, to see which metric gets the most lift from Predictive matching, but for the most part, you will be testing models against models, not predictors against predictors.
+You might want to test predictors against each other, to see which metric gets the most lift from Predictive Routing, but for the most part, you will be testing models against models, not predictors against predictors.

 Predictive Routing has various modes, which can be set using the prr-mode configuration option.
 You can also configure a Switch block in your routing strategy, which can direct interactions along paths configured with the various modes: